 The standard provides that prosecutors communicating with unrepresented defendants should be certain that they are treated fairly and that defendants be made aware of what could happen to them as the result of whatever actions are taken.
 For example, suppose a defendant wishes to become a witness for the state in return for a recommendation by the prosecutor that he receive a suspended sentence.
 The prosecutor must make it known that he cannot guarantee the desired sentence but can only make a recommendation (if that be the case) and that the defendant might indeed be sentenced to a jail term, even with his cooperation on behalf of the state.
-If local rules or the legal circumstances require Miranda-type warnings be given, the prosecutor should so advise the defendant before any conversation.
-The standard assumes that a prosecutor will tell a defendant if he intends to use the communications against him.
+If local rules or the legal circumstances require Miranda-type warnings be given, the prosecutor will tell a defendant if he intends to use the communications against him.
 There are circumstances in which a prosecutor will agree to receive information from a defendant but not use it against him.
 However, to ensure fairness to an unrepresented defendant, he should not be subjected to the liability of incriminating statements without a prior warning and waiver of rights.